dosasm/masm-tasm/README.md

 | -------------------------------------- | -------------------------------------------------------------------------------- |
 | ![Open in Dosbox](pics/opendosbox.gif) | [![pacman](pics/demo_pacman.gif)](https://github.com/dpisdaniel/assembly-pacman) |

-- Command "`Open DOSBox`": Your file will be copied as `D:\T.ASM` in DOSBox.
+- Command "`Open Emulator`": Your file will be copied as `D:\T.ASM` in DOSBox.
 (The extension will copy your file to work space and mount this space to DOSbox disk `D:`)
 - Command "`Doxbox here`": The extension will mount your active editor file's folder directly to dosbox's disk `E:`.
 - some ASM commands you may need: [ASM_commands](https://github.com/xsro/masm-tasm/wiki/ASM_commands).
 - Some interesting assembly codes you may need: [DOSBox ASM codes](https://github.com/xsro/masm-tasm/wiki/dosbox)